Georgina Corrick: College career

 On November 9, 2016, Corrick signed a national letter of intent to attend South Florida for the 2017–18 academic year.

 During her freshman year in 2018, Corrick appeared in 32 games for the Bulls, including 27 starts, and posted a 15–9 record with a 1.68 ERA, and 164 strikeouts in 171 1/3 innings.
-On March 18, 2018, she pitcher her first career no-hitter.
+On March 18, 2018, she pitched her first career no-hitter.
 She became the first USF player to pitch a no-hitter since 2015, and the first freshman to do so since 1996.
 During conference play, she posted a 1.53 ERA and a 9–3 record, while holding opposing batters to a .204 batting average to help lead South Florida to the AAC regular season championship.
 Following an outstanding season she was named first-team All-AAC, All-AAC Freshman team, AAC Co-Pitcher of the Year and AAC Rookie of the Year.
 She was also named a finalist for NFCA National Freshman of the Year.

 During her sophomore year in 2019, she appeared in 38 games, including 29 starts, and posted a 25–6 record with a 1.14 ERA, 21 complete games, 11 shutouts, and 260 strikeouts in 214 1/3 innings.
 Her 260 strikeouts were the sixth most in a single season in USF history, while her 25 wins tied for seventh.
 She led the conference in ERA, victories, shutouts and hits allowed per seven innings.
 Following the season, she was named AAC Pitcher of the Year, and NFCA second-team All-American.
 She was also named a finalist for the USA Softball Collegiate Player of the Year.

 During her junior year in 2020, she appeared in 18 games, including 13 starts, and posted a 12–3 record with a 1.29 ERA, 10 complete games, five shutouts, and 127 strikeouts in 97 1/3 innings in a season that was cancelled due to the COVID-19 pandemic.
 Her 12 wins were the most in the AAC and ranked fourth nationally, while her five shutouts were the most in the AAC and ranked sixth nationally.
-On 7, 2020, she recorded a career-high 18 strikeouts in a game against Wisconsin.
+On March 7, 2020, she recorded a career-high 18 strikeouts in a game against Wisconsin.
 She tied the program's single-game strikeout record set by Erica Nunn in 2014.
 She was subsequently awarded the AAC Pitcher of the Week and Wilson/NFCA National Pitcher of the Week for the week ending March 10, 2020.